 They bring gifts for the tributes and drop them off by parachute.
 One thing you must notice is that the gifts appear almost instantly implying that the craft shadows the tributes at every turn during the games.
 The hovercraft picks up a victor immediately they are declared winners and talks them back to the training center.
 The craft comes with a mini hospital, an operating room plus a medical team who provide medical attentions by treating any threatening injuries victors may suffer.
 In Hunger Games, you may not see that.
 It transports all tributes at once; they do not remove bodies from the arena.
 But you can see that in Hunger Games: Catching Fire.

 The hover craft also performs rescue missions.
 When the force field in the arena was destroyed during the 75th hunger games, Finnick Oddor, Katniss and Betee are rescued by the hovercraft and lifts off to the safety of District 13.

-Hovercrafts are also combat capable.
-They are piloted by the military and the peace keepers to keep the citizenry in check, catch runaways, and enemies of the Capital.
+Hovercrafts are also combated capable.
+They are piloted by the military and the peacekeepers to keep the citizenry in check, catch runaways, and enemies of the Capital.
 They are also used as bombers and transports.
 In one scene, Lavinia was captured, but her companion did not fare well.
 He was killed.
-Just a fun fact, 75 years before the series begins, rebels captured some hover crafts and constructed other ones on these models and upgraded the much older fleet.
-And during the rebellion in District 8, hovercraft suppressed it by bombing the rebellious stronghold.
+Just a fun fact, 75 years before the series begins, rebels seized some hover crafts and constructed other ones on these models and upgraded the much older fleet.
+And during the rebellion in District 8, hovercraft suppressed it by bombing the insurgent stronghold.

-Other than the hovercraft, trains are also used as a main form of transport from district to district.
+Other than the hovercraft, trains are also used as a primary form of transport from district to district.
 Hovercraft is mostly used for long distant travel.
 They are also in use when transporting heavy cargo.
-Later on, the rebels began using the hovercraft for long distance travel.
+Later on, the rebels began utilizing the hovercraft for long distance travel.